-Cabinet Member for Education (a nd SEND) Role Purpose Cabinet Member for Education (and SEND) To provide clear political leadership both within and outside the County Council to help advance the County Council's outcomes through the priority of improving education and training so that lifelong learning offers everyone the opportunity to succeed.
+Cabinet Member for Education (ar nd SEND) Role Purpose Cabinet Member for Education (and SEND) To provide clear political leadership both within and outside the County Council to help advance the County Council's outcomes through the priority of improving education and training so that lifelong learning offers everyone the opportunity to succeed.
 Creating effective internal and external relationships with the organisations listed below to help advance the outcomes.
 To be accountable for the development and delivery of the strategies listed below and ensuring that those strategies are able to meet the outcomes required by the Council and Cabinet.
 Being accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
 Being accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
 Being the Council's main representative on the Education Trust Board.
 To be a member of the Children's Improvement Board.
 To attend the Schools Forum.
-Key External Relationships This portfolio includes Special Education Department for Education Ofsted National Careers Service Skills Funding Agency Education Funding Agency Department for Business Innovation and Skills Local Enterprise Partnership and the Staffordshire Education and Skills Partnership Trust Schools Private & Voluntary sector education providers Entrust [attainment and improvement] Regional Schools Commissioner Further Education Colleges Universities Key Internal Relationships Deputy Chief Executive and Director for Families and Communities Director for Economy, Infrastructure and Skills Cabinet Member for Children and Young People Cabinet Member for Economy and Skills Appropriate Shadow Cabinet Member/s Appropriate scrutiny committee/s Strategic Responsibilities Home to School Transport PolicyEducation and Skills Strategy
+Key External Relationships Key Internal This portfolio includes Special Educati Department for Education Ofsted National Careers Service Skills Funding Agency Education Funding Agency Department for Business Innovation and Skills Local Enterprise Partnership and the Staffordshire Education and Skills Partnership Trust Schools Private &amp; Voluntary sector education providers Entrust [attainment and improvement] Regional Schools Commissioner Further Education Colleges Universities Cabinet Member for Relationships Director for Economy, Infrastructure and Skills Home to School Transport Policy Children and Young People Cabinet Member for Economy and Skills Appropriate Shadow Cabinet Member/s Appropriate scrutiny committee/s Responsibilities Education and Skills Strategy

-Cabinet Member for Education (and SEND) Operational Responsibilities All Learning related functions, including LEA responsibilities Education & School Improvement SEND Commissioning of Entrust Mainstream and SEND Home to School Transport Operations Project Responsibilities SEND Transformation (within Children's Transformation) •
+Cabinet Member for Education (and SEND) Operational Responsibilities All Learning related functions, including LEA responsibilities Education &amp; School Improvement SEND Commissioning of Entrust Mainstream and SEND Home to School Transport Operations Project Responsibilities • SEND Transformation (within Children's Transformation) •